Next Festival: Thursday 26th - Sunday 28th June 2026. More news to come ...

 Sunday 29 June 6.00pm - 7.15pm

-with Werca’s Folk, VoiceMale and the Sing for the Planet workshop singers.
+With Werca’s Folk, VoiceMale and the Sing for the Planet workshop singers.

 Werca's Folk performs the beautiful songs of their region, and a wide range of folk and contemporary songs expressing the joys, hardships and hopes of women past and present.